adamcharnock/lightbus/docs/explanation/rpcs.md

 ## At most once semantics

-TODO
+Remote procedure calls will be processed at most once.
+In some situations the call will never be processed, in which case the client will raise a `LigutbusTimeout` exception.

 ## Considerations

-TODO

-* Conceptually simple
-* Fragility
+Whether to use RPCs or events for communication will depend upon your project's particular needs.
+Some considerations are:

+* RPCs are **conceptually simple**.
+You call a procedure and wait for a response.
+You do not need to store any state locally, you can simply request data on demand (performance considerations aside).
+* RPCs can be **fragile**.
+Any errors in the remote service will propagate to the client's service.
+  You should handle these if possible.
-* Their use can be buried, leading to poor performance.
+* Their use within a codebase may be non-obvious, leading to poor performance.
   Lightbus tries to alleviate this somewhat by using the `bus.api.method()` calling format, making it clear that this is a bus-based operation.